 That heritage, she continued, is a point of pride for all alumni, faculty, preceptors and others associated with the program.
 “We’ve had a lot of people who have graduated from this program who have made a name for themselves,” she said.
 “We want to celebrate them.”

 Invitations are in the mail

 By the time you read this article, invitations for the 50th Anniversary Celebration will likely have been sent.
-If you are interested in attending the event and have not received an invitation, you may register online.
 If you have questions, please contact the Department of PA Studies at 336-716-4356.